netscaler/cloud-native-getting-started/on-prem/2-Tier-deployment/README.md

 4. Deploy Citrix ADC CPX to Load Balance N-S traffic for individual teams

-    You can directly pass the user name and password as environment variables to the Citrix ingress controller or use K8s secrets (recommended).
-If you want to use K8s secrets, create a secret for the user name and password using the following command:
-    ```
-    kubectl create secret generic nslogin --from-literal=username='nsroot' --from-literal=password='nsroot' -n frontend-developers
-    kubectl create secret generic nslogin --from-literal=username='nsroot' --from-literal=password='nsroot' -n mobile-developers
-    ```
     Deploy Citrix ADC CPX for Frontend-developers team
     ```
     kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/2-Tier-deployment/manifest/frontend-developers-cpx.yaml -n frontend-developers